Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/publishing/sharing_data.md

 When publishing a paper that includes image analysis, it is a good idea to include a link to the code repository in the paper.
 This allows others to reproduce your analysis and to build on your work.

+The Cell Observatory also has its own Github repository where you can share your code with others, see <https://github.com/Leiden-Cell-Observatory/>

 It is worth to consider to release a specific version of the code at time of publication and to assign a DOI to this version.
 This allows others to refer to the exact version of the code that was used in the paper and to reproduce your results
 .
 One way to do so is to deposit your Github code at Zenodo.
 Zenodo will create a DOI for the code at time of deposition.
 This DOI can be included in the paper.